henkvancann/tev2-specifications/docs/specs/files/11-body-file.md

 # Body Files

 :::info[In_Short]

-a curated text contains a header between `---` and a markdown body.
+A curated text contains a header between `---` and a markdown body.
 Both can be present in one file; the header on top.
-However the markdown can be split from the header.
-By using `bodyFile: {here a path to the body file}` in the header.
+However the markdown can be split off from the header and live a separate file, by using `bodyFile: {here a path to the body file}` in the header.
 If you use `bodyFile` the text in the body of the document will be overruled by the data in the actual bodyFile.

 :::

 A [body file](@) contains the [body](@) of a [curated text](@), i.e. the text that documents a [semantic unit](@), but has no a-priori structure whatsoever (as that would be part of the [header](@) of that [curated text](@)).